-A house fire is a tragedy no matter how large or small.
-The most important thing to remember is to have smoke alarms, get them checked regularly and have an escape plan with all family members prepared and practiced every 3 months.
-A house fire is devastating, regardless of how much damage occurred.
-Your first instinct may be to begin the clean-up and repair work, but there are several key things to work through first.
+A house fire is a devastating experience, regardless of the amount of damage.
+Your first instinct may be to begin the clean-up and repair work, but there are several key things to work through first…

 There are five important tasks for you to do, if your home is damaged by fire.
 They are: